 Gastroscopy is a medical diagnostic endoscopy procedure done at a gastroenterology clinic or hospital, that enables your doctor to examine the lining of the esophagus, stomach and the first segment of the small intestine (duodenum).
-It is performed in the endoscopy suite.
+It is performed in the endoscopy medical suite.

-A soft, bendable tube much thinner than a finger is gently inserted into the mouth and advanced in.
+A soft, flexible tube much thinner than a finger is gently inserted into the mouth and advanced in.
 With the use of a video camera, Gastroscopy enables your doctor to perform medical diagnostic tests and examine the upper gastrointestinal tract, and to propose medical treatment if necessary.

-The stomach must be completely emptied of food and liquid for the Gastroscopy.
+In a general sense, the stomach must be completely emptied of food and liquid for the Gastroscopy.
 This involves fasting for at least 6 hours before you arrive at the medical centre or hospital for your procedure.

 An empty stomach allows good visualization and reduces the risk of vomiting during the procedure.
 If there is food present, the procedure will have to be postponed.